brutasse/graphite-api/docs/index.rst

   * No memcache integration -- rendering is live.

-  * No support for the Pickle format.
+  * No support for the Pickle format when rendering.

   * Plugin architecture for :doc:`integrating with time series databases
     <finders>` or :doc:`adding more analysis functions <custom-functions>`.